AdamSawtell/aberp-bi-metabase/README.md

 Execute the ...install/metabase-install.sh script to install metabase.
   - sudo ./metabase-install.sh

-# Metabase will ne be available via HTTP on you Ip
+Metabase will ne be available via HTTP on you Ip

-Create the connection between Metabase and AbilityERP (iDempiere)
+# Create the connection between Metabase and AbilityERP (iDempiere)

-Execute the ...sql/update-sql.sh to create the special bi user and views in iDempiere.
+Execute the ...sql/update-sql.sh to create the special bi user and views in AbilityERP (iDempiere)
+  - Run the script in AbiityERP Db via script

 Execute the ...sql/refresh-mat-view-sql.sh to update the materialized view.